hashicorp/terraform-provider-aws/website/docs/d/ec2_local_gateways.html.markdown

 ## Attributes Reference

-* `ids` - A list of all the Local Gateway Ids found.
-This data source will fail if none are found.
+* `ids` - Set of all the Local Gateway identifiers